Setting Up Your Temperature Sensors

 - Screw on RF aerial to your Hub and the sensor aerials to your Sensors

 - Connect the power supply to your Hub and turn the Hub on.
 This makes the power light go Red

 - Take out the LAN cable.
 Connect this to the Hub (in the LAN port) and your Internet Router.
 This should make the net light flash green every few seconds.
-The RF light will flash blue only when the sensors send date every few minutes.
+The RF light will flash blue only when the sensors send a date every few minutes.
+All Done!!!!

 Installing the 4G/LTE Sensor Hub (WH-3):